yulistic/yulistic.github.io/content/post/2016-05-12-gem5-make-a-new-boot-image.markdown

-## 3. Formatting
+## 3.3 Formatting

 Next, we need to format the partition.
-To make a virtual disk with image file, loop device will be used (losetup).
+To make a virtual disk with image file, loop device will be used (`losetup`).

 First, it is required to know the starting point of the partition.
-Again with the following command, you can figure out the start position of the partition.
+Again with the following command, you can figure out the starting position of the partition.

     $ fdisk -l parsec3.img

     ...
           Device Boot      Start         End      Blocks   Id  System parsec3.img1            2048    25165823    12581888   83  Linux

 We can check that the starting position of the partition is 2048.

-Second, find an available loop device.
+Second, find the available loop device.

     $ sudo losetup -f
     /dev/loop0

-Third, create virtual disk using loop device.
+Third, create a virtual disk using loop device.

     $ sudo losetup -o $((512*2048)) /dev/loop0 parsec3.img